googleapis/google-cloud-ruby/google-cloud-web_risk-v1beta1/README.md

-# Ruby Client for the Web Risk V1beta1 API
+# Ruby Client for the Web Risk V1BETA1 API

-API Client library for the Web Risk V1beta1 API

 Web Risk is an enterprise security product that lets your client applications check URLs against Google's constantly updated lists of unsafe web resources.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Web Risk V1beta1 API.
+It provides basic client classes for a specific version of the Web Risk V1BETA1 API.
 Most users should consider using the main client gem, [google-cloud-web_risk](https://rubygems.org/gems/google-cloud-web_risk).
 See the section below titled *Which client should I use?* for more information.